 The Holy Spirit reveals God's thoughts to us

-Have you ever found yourself thinking something like, "I wish I could know his thoughts?"
+Have you ever found yourself thinking something like, "I wish I could know their thoughts?"
 I sure have.
 As you know, it is impossible to know what a person is really thinking unless they tell you.
 Only God's Spirit knows God's thoughts.
-Yet, because of God's great love for us, He revealed His thoughts to us through His Spirit.
-The Spirit indwelling us - teaches us to know God, His Word and His will; and gives us the wisdom to understand the spiritual, especially our many spiritual blessings.
+Yet, amazingly He reveals His thoughts to us through His Spirit.
+The Spirit indwelling us teaches us to know God, His Word and His will, and He gives us the wisdom to understand God's spiritual truths including our many spiritual blessings.

 But just as it is written, "Things which eye has not seen and ear has not heard, and which have not entered the heart of man, all that God has prepared for those who love Him."
 For to us God revealed them through the Spirit; for the Spirit searches all things, even the depths of God.
 For who among men knows the thoughts of a man except the spirit of the man which is in him?
 Even so the thoughts of God no one knows except the Spirit of God.
 Now we have received, not the spirit of the world, but the Spirit who is from God, so that we may know the things freely given to us by God, which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
 1 Corinthians 2:9-13 NASB®

 Do you feel spiritually wimpy at times?
 I know I can.
 Yet, it is a feeling we really shouldn't have, because the power of the universe lives within us (Acts 1:8; Ephesians 3:16,20).
 So for heaven's sake, ask the Spirit to empower you to live for God.
 (Zechariah 4:6).